 Want to know how the story ends?
 Read the full Novell:

 Sannie is a dazzling woman with a sharp mind.
-Having spent the last years in a life of crime, without even choosing so, she decides she's had enough.
-It is time to fulfill her lifelong dream of a loving family, and the threats of her current partner in crime, Ivan, are her last obstacle.
+Having spent the last years as a con artist, without even choosing so, she decides she's had enough.
+But Ivan, her threatening current partner in crime, is her last barrier to fulfill her lifelong dream of a loving family.

 Roy is a bold and blunt Sheriff.
 Having a tender heart that pounded for leaving behind the only woman he ever loved did him no good, so he decided to leave it in the past.
-Now he longs for a peaceful and emotion-less life.
+Now he longs for a peaceful and emotion-less life ... but everything changes when Sannie and Ivan come into his town.

-How can Sannie and Roy find the forgiveness and a loving family they were looking for when the past threatens to repeat itself?
+How can Sannie and Roy overcame all obstacles find the forgiveness and the loving family they were looking for when the past threatens to repeat itself?

 A Cheater at Heart